SkyrilHD/Dell-Exx50-Hackintosh/README.md

 - acidanthera (for making an awesome bootloader)
 - dortania (with their troubleshooting guide, I was able to fix sleep)
 - DrHurt (for supporting our ALPS Trackpad)
+- emrah7celik (for providing a guide on how to fix the glitches in macOS with pure UEFI)
 - Harvé (for suggesting to inject property in Clover)
+- hickorysb (for confirming the fix for glitches with Legacy Option ROMs)
 - zxystd (for fixing the Bluetooth issue and Intel WiFi card)